LorenzoPeri17/xreview-latex/README.md

 Installing a latex package is probably a little more cumbersome than it should.
 Here are the quickest ways to get started with *xreview*!

+> To install *xreview* you are going to need the latest version of `xreview.sty`.
+You can download the latest stable version from [here](https://github.com/LorenzoPeri17/xreview-latex/releases).

 ### Installing for a single document

 If you plan on using *xreview* on a single document or in a simple directory, by far the simplest way is to download `xreview.sty` and copying it into the same directory of your `.tex` files.